Chapter 5

 • Glossy surfaces and tight tolerances smooth finishes, sharp reflections, crisp edges.
 These little details really sell the idea of top-notch manufacturing.

-Levels of Modeling Complexity
+Levels of 3D Product Modeling Complexity

 Below is a clear breakdown of the four main levels of furniture 3D modeling, based on CGIFurniture’s internal standards.
 Understanding these categories will help you identify the right model type for your product and plan your CGI budget more accurately.